Classical Mechanics as a Knowledge Map

 The Chaos Surprise

-Geometric Mechanics brought modern mathematical tools to bear on these questions, revealing structure in what initially looked like pure randomness.
+Geometric Mechanics brought modern mathematical tools to bear on related questions, revealing structure in what initially looked like pure disorder.
+Here again, the field did not move by erasing Newton.
+It found new structure inside classical motion.

 Keep reading